John Sherwood-Kelly: Politics

 During the political instability of 1923–24, Jack Kelly stood for the Conservative Party at two general elections for the constituency of Clay Cross in Derbyshire.
 His controversial and outspoken style struck a chord even among hardened socialist supporters in this largely mining seat.
 He was defeated in the December 1923 elections by 6,000 votes but had reduced this by half a year later in the election of October 1924.
 During the election rallies, Kelly again hit the national headlines having thrashed some hecklers at Langwith.

 Later work

-In later years, Kelly worked for Bolivia Concessions Limited building roads and railways across Bolivia and went big game hunting in Africa where he contracted malaria, from which he subsequently died.
+In later years, Kelly worked for Bolivia Concessions Limited building roads and railways across Bolivia and went big game hunting in Africa where he contracted malaria, from which he subsequently died on 18 August 1931, aged fifty-one.
 He was granted a full military funeral and buried at Brookwood Cemetery in Surrey, England.

 The Medal

-His Victoria Cross is displayed at the National Museum of Military History in Johannesburg.
+His VC is displayed at the National Museum of Military History in Johannesburg, South Africa.
+"He is commemorated at St Anne's Cathedral, Belfast, and at Delville Wood, France.
+He is also remembered at the Royal Norfolk Regimental Museum in Norwich, and the National Portrait Gallery has two portraits of him".